-- (1) through distributors and intermediaries who:

-- according to regulatory requirements

-(e.g. independent advisory services,

-discretionary portfolio management or

-specific local regulations) are not allowed

-to receive and keep trailer fees or any

-other fee, rebate or payment from the

-fund: or

-- have separate fee arrangements with their clients and do not receive and keep trailer fees or any other fee, rebate or payment from the fund;

-- (2) to other UCI; and
+- (1) through distributors and intermediaries who: - according to regulatory requirements (e.g. independent advisory services, discretionary portfolio management or specific local regulations) are not allowed to receive and keep trailer fees or any other fee, rebate or payment from the fund; or - have separate fee arrangements with their clients and do not receive and keep trailer fees or any other fee, rebate or payment from the fund; - (2) to other UCI; and b) Allocation of income

-- (3) to insurance-based investment products within the meaning of Art.
+(3) to insurance-based investment products within the meaning of Art.
 4 sec.
 2 Regulation (EU) No. 1286/2014.

 For the TF share class, the Investment Company does not pay any trailer fees.
-In consequence, the costs in relation to the TF share class are lower than the costs of other share classes within the same fund.